laravel/nova-docs/4.0/metrics/defining-metrics.md

 #### Min

-The `min` methods may be used to calculate the minimum of a given column over time:
+The `min` methods may be used to calculate the minimum value of a given column over time:

 ```php
 return $this->minByMonths($request, Order::class, 'total');